Today, we’re talking about free financial advice and really all financial advice.

 Are they a CFP, a certified financial planner, or an investment advisor?
 You want to find that out.

-So again, you have to figure out for yourself what will work.
-That’s been my insight on my 35 years of doing this.
+That said, you have to figure out for yourself what will work.

 1. Determine if you need free financial advice because you can’t afford to pay a qualified advisor.
 Now, is that really true, or are you just scared about spending money?
 Or you don’t want to know?